Hezron-lix/genai-ner-bart-gradio/README.md

                     description="Find entities using the `dslim/bert-base-NER` model under the hood!", allow_flagging="never",
                     #Here we introduce a new tag, examples, easy to use examples for your application
-                    examples=["My name is Sethukkarasi and I live in Chennai", "My name is Elan and work at Pondicherry"]) demo.launch(share=True, server_port=int(os.environ['PORT3']))
+                    examples=["my name is Hezron and i play guitar. i live in chennai with my parents"]) demo.launch(share=True, server_port=int(os.environ['PORT3']))

 def merge_tokens(tokens):